-This feature allows an iPod® or external USB device to be plugged into the USB port, located in the glove compartment.
+This feature allows an iPod® or external USB device to be plugged into the USB port, located in the center console or glove compartment.

 iPod® control supports Mini, 4G, Photo, Nano, 5G iPod® and iPhone® devices.
 Some iPod® software versions may not fully support the iPod® control features.
 Please visit Apple's website for software updates.